Fluorination by sulfur tetrafluoride: Examples

+Carboxylic acids react with SF4 to afford trifluoromethyl compounds:

+The formation of the trifluoromethyl derivative sometimes competes with formation of tetrafluoroalkyl ethers, which arise from the reaction between difluoromethyl cation and acyl fluoride.

 Sulfur tetrafluoride can be used to fluorinate polymers efficiently.
 This often has a profound effect on polymer properties—fluorination of polyvinyl alcohol, for instance, improves its resistance to strong acids and bases.

-Synthetic Applications

-The synthesis of a prostaglandin bearing a trifluoromethyl group at C-16 is based on an intermediate obtained by fluorination of a carboxylic acid with sulfur tetrafluoride.
+A prostaglandin bearing a trifluoromethyl group at C-16 is prepared using sulfur tetrafluoride.